Why Teams Stop Deciding and Start Escalating

 What Changes Inside the System

-When organisations scale without redesign, authority becomes unclear.
+When businesses grow without redesign, authority becomes harder to locate.

 Decision rights blur.